dciba/final-project-climate/README.md

 main.m - Run this m file to go through the entire project one script at a time.

-You can also run each m file separately to look at the analyses one at a time.
+You can also run each m file separately to look at the analyses on their own.